sanadhis/ADA-2017/project/README.md

       song   - the song they listen
       count  - how many times the user listens to this song

+# Issue with Dataset
+* For our main datasets, which is "msd_songs", almost ~50% songs do not have "songs\_hotttnesss".
+This makes us utilize only ~50% of datasets (at maximum).

 # A list of internal milestones up until milestone 3
 |Week #|Targets|
 |---|---|